Roots and Radishes

 What are some good serving suggestions?

-Serve this relish with a roasted turkey (literally, dip the turkey in it!) whether for Thanksgiving or any time, turkey burgers, or turkey sandwiches.
-It would also be delicious with roasted whole chicken or pork tenderloin.
+Serve this relish with a roasted turkey (literally, dip the turkey in it!) on Thanksgiving or turkey sandwiches.
+It would also be delicious with roasted whole chicken or pork tenderloin, or as a bright and zippy topping for grain bowls.

 How do I store or freeze cranberry relish?

 To store, place the relish in an airtight container in the fridge for up to a week.
-To freeze, you can place the relish in an airtight container (leaving a bit of air spice for relish to expand when frozen), and keep it in your freezer for up to three months.
-When you're ready to eat, thaw in the fridge overnight and enjoy the next day!
+To freeze, place the relish in an airtight container (leaving a bit of space for relish to expand when frozen), and keep it in your freezer for up to three months.
+When you're ready to eat, thaw in the fridge and enjoy!

 Will it taste like I'm eating plain orange peels?

 Nope!
-If you make the recipe as written, the orange peels will taste cohesive with all of the other ingredients, and you'll taste the citrusy component of the orange flesh and orange oils release from the peels.
-The sweetness from the sugar and apples balances everything out, so while you will taste citrus, it won't taste like you're eating straight orange peels.
+If you make the recipe as written, the orange peels will taste cohesive with all of the other ingredients.
+The citrusy component of the orange flesh and orange oils released from the peels will be balanced with sweetness from the apple and sugar.

-We're all about the side dishes when it comes to Thanksgiving -- here are some other favorites that would be delicious with your meal!
+I'm all about the side dishes when it comes to Thanksgiving!
+Here are some other favorites that would be delicious with your meal.

 • Maple walnut roasted Brussels sprouts in black cast iron skillet, on cooling rack with teal linen and light blue and white background